ovistefan/WistScoreKeeperWebsite/README.txt

 Automatic Scoreboard for 3-6 players.
 Simply read the rules, input names and play.
 Saves time, paper, and cheating accusations!
+Run index in Live Server on VSCode or any other HTML environment.
+(Site not hosted on web)